| | |

 Adding Additional Pieces:

-This time we’re going to add a section to the left of the central motif.
+• This time, we will add a section to the left of the central motif.
 But instead of using just one strip, I’ve taken two pieces and stitched them together.
-As long as the length is 4 1/2” inches in total, this strip can be made up of as many pieces as you like.
+As long as the length is 4 1/2” inches, this strip can comprise as many pieces as you like.
 Attach it with a quarter-inch seam and quilt in the same way.

 quilt as you go patchwork pillow

-Now keep adding to the central section.
+• Now, keep adding to the central section.
 I’ve added below by measuring the length of the central section and creating a strip made of two fabrics that is the same length as the central section.
 Add in the same way and quilt.
-This time I’ve changed the direction of my stitching and quilted horizontally.
+This time, I changed the direction of my stitching and quilted horizontally.

 quilt as you go patchwork pillow